16 Best Thanksgiving Horror Movies

 Home Sweet Home (1981)

-Perhaps the only Thanksgiving-themed horror movie ever directed by a woman (Nettie Peña), Home Sweet Home is slasher movie about a drug-crazed mental patient who slaughters people celebrating Thanksgiving at an isolated ranch.
-Home Sweet Home definitely feels like it’s one of many horror movies of its time trying to cash in on the holiday horror theme established by Black Christmas (1974), Halloween (1978), and My Bloody Valentine (1981).
+Perhaps the only Thanksgiving-themed horror movie ever directed by a woman (Nettie Peña), Home Sweet Home is a slasher movie about a drug-crazed mental patient who slaughters people celebrating Thanksgiving at an isolated ranch.
+Home Sweet Home is one of the many horror movies of its time trying to cash in on the holiday horror theme established by Black Christmas (1974), Halloween (1978), and My Bloody Valentine (1981).
 Regardless, it’s still a fun movie to watch late at night when you’ve had your fill of Thanksgiving festivities.

 Blood Rage (1987)